 Licensure / Registration

-* fee is per attempt, up to four attempts permitted
+* Fee is per attempt.
+Up to four attempts are permitted.

 International pharmacy graduates (IPGs) who want to work as a pharmacist in Canada should be aware of the various fees and costs for each stage of the licensure process.
 Fees are charged for such things as enrolment in the Gateway, Document Evaluation, examinations, registration for internships and other components.

 If you need to take additional training and education to qualify for a Canadian licence, you will also need to plan and budget for those additional costs.

 Costs of Licensure

 International pharmacy graduates often underestimate of the costs associated with obtaining a licence to practise in Canada.
 IPGs will need to submit fees to separate organizations at different times throughout the process, such as when enrolling in the Gateway, registering to write exams and applying for their final licence.